typedb/typedb/docs/pages/docs/00-get-started/grakn-server.md

 For production use, we highly recommend changing them to an **external directory** outside of `$GRAKN_HOME` in order to make upgrading Grakn easier in the future.

-In order to benefit from maximum performance, housing the data should in a fast SSD drive is ideal.
+In order to get maximum performance, the data should ideally be housed in a fast SSD.

 ### Grakn Cluster